 Admissions and Courses

-Is there a deadline to apply for your courses?We accept students on a rolling basis, so there is no deadline to apply.
+Is there a deadline to apply for your courses?We accept students to our part-time courses on a rolling basis, so there is no deadline to apply.
 However, our courses tend to fill up quickly, so we always recommend you apply sooner rather than later.
 All prospective students must apply online using hackeryou.com/apply.

 Do you accept International Students?Yes, we do and have accepted international students to our programs in the past.
+Students applying to the Web Development Immersive with a non-Canadian postsecondary diploma must have their degrees assessed as equivalent to a Canadian postsecondary diploma or degree by a recognized assessment service.
 HackerYou does not require you to have a particular type of visa in order to attend due to the length of our programs.
 For more information, you can learn more about being a Visitor to Canada on the Citizenship and Immigration Canada Website.
 If you wish to stay and work in Canada after the program, please note that HackerYou is unable to assist students in obtaining a Canadian Working Visa.
 We encourage prospective Web Development Immersive students to look into the process before applying to the program as to not delay your job hunt upon completion of the program.

 Are there any computer requirements?